Gravitational Bremsstrahlung in Black-Hole Scattering at $\mathcal{O}(G^3)$: Quadratic-in-Spin Effects: Introduction

-In this paper, we focus on the PM approach and extend previous results for black hole scattering waveforms.
+Here, we focus on the PM approach and extend previous results for black-hole scattering waveforms.
 The leading-order (LO) result for non-spinning black holes has long been known from classical general relativity~\cite{DEath:1976bbo, Kovacs:1977uw, Kovacs:1978eu}.
 These results were rederived in the WQFT \cite{Jakobsen:2021smu, Mougiakakos:2021ckm} and the up to all-order-in-spin corrections were added in refs.~\cite{Jakobsen:2021lvp, DeAngelis:2023lvf, Aoude:2023dui,Brandhuber:2023hhl}.
 Since then, next-to-leading order (NLO) results at $\mathcal{O}(G^3)$ were obtained from scattering amplitudes in a QFT~\cite{Herderschee:2023fxh, Brandhuber:2023hhy, Georgoudis:2023lgf, Elkhidir:2023dco,Bohnenblust:2023qmy}, using the Kosower-Maybee-O'Connell (KMOC) formalism~\cite{Kosower:2018adc, Maybee:2019jus, Cristofoli:2021vyo}.
-In ref.~\cite{Bini:2024rsy}, consistency between the MPM framework and amplitude-based results was established once zero-energy gravitons and disconnected graphs in the KMOC formalism were taken into account.
-However, these additional contributions effectively amount to a coordinate transformation that can be obtained via BMS transformations~\cite{Elkhidir:2024izo}.
+In ref.~\cite{Bini:2024rsy}, consistency between the MPM framework and amplitude-based results was established.
 The linear-in-spin correction to the NLO waveform at $\mathcal{O}(G^3 \cS)$ was subsequently computed \cite{Bohnenblust:2023qmy} using amplitude methods and cross-checked against a WQFT calculation.

 In this paper, we extend the PM NLO scattering waveform by including quadratic-in-spin corrections at ${\cal O}(G^3\cS^2)$.
 To systematically organize the classical perturbation theory, we employ both WQFT and standard QFT methods.
 In particular, we focus on the diagrammatic structure of the WQFT to make the mass dependence and classical spin contributions manifest.
 The one-loop WQFT integrand is constructed from seven-point tree-level amplitudes, which serve as generating building blocks (see e.g.~\cite{Shen:2018ebu,Mogull:2020sak}).
 In contrast to the WQFT, the amplitude-based approach offers well-known and well-tested Feynman rules, which we use to cross-check our results.
 For validation, we make use of a numerical implementation \cite{Abreu:2020xvt,Bohnenblust:2023qmy} of the relevant amplitudes.
 This comparison also includes an implementation of the Casimir $\cS^2$ contributions, which is based on the \textit{spin-interpolation} method of refs.~\cite{Akpinar:2024meg,Akpinar:2025bkt} and confirms its validity.
 The spectral waveform requires momentum integration associated to the exchanged radiation, which resembles the one of one-loop Feynman integrals.
 The retarded momentum integrals are shown to match the known integral basis \cite{Caron-Huot:2023vxl} obtained within the KMOC formalism.